 Not far from the KarLi you get to the Fockeberg.
 At first glance, you wouldn’t believe that the hill was artificially created – and actually made of rubble!
 To be more precise, rubble from the houses destroyed in the Second World War was stored here before the hill was then greened in the 80s.
 Pretty cool thing, right?
 Today, the Fockeberg is a popular recreational destination.
 Several forest paths (as well as a wider, asphalt path) lead up to a large meadow used by locals for picnicking, playing soccer or Frisbee.
 Although the trees obscure a real panoramic view – the view in various directions was uncovered.
 Personally, we find the view towards the center particularly beautiful.
 Our conclusion: Not one of the really big highlights in Leipzig, but a really nice excursion into the countryside.
 In our opinion, the best time to visit is at sunset, because the sun sets behind the center.
 By the way, an alternative to this bar is the hotel bar of the INNSiDE by Meliá Leipzig.
 Unfortunately, we have a visit to this bar temporally no longer managed, but it should also be very great.

-4. Our favorite cafés and restaurants in Leipzig
+4. Our favourite cafés and restaurants in Leipzig

 Get to know Leipzig with Leipzig Free Tours – Walk like a local